comparison·7 min read

 IEEPA, Section 301, Section 232, Section 201, and Section 122 are different tariff authorities.
 They can all appear as Chapter 99 9903.* lines, but they do not have the same refund posture.

-• IEEPA: Supreme Court held IEEPA does not authorize import tariffs; CBP opened CAPE Phase 1 for eligible refunds.
+• IEEPA: Supreme Court held IEEPA does not authorize import tariffs; CBP opened CAPE Phase 1 for eligible refunds, with post-acceptance payment monitored through ACE refund reports.

-• Section 301: unfair-trade-practices authority; China/Nicaragua and new 2026 investigation tracks remain separate from IEEPA.
+• Section 301: unfair-trade-practices authority; existing China/Nicaragua lines and June 2026 proposed or investigative tracks remain separate from IEEPA.

-• Section 232: national-security authority; steel, aluminum, autos, pharma, timber, semiconductors, and related programs are separate from IEEPA.
+• Section 232: national-security authority; steel, aluminum, copper, autos, pharma, timber, semiconductors, Taiwan-specific auto/wood/aircraft treatment, June 2026 metals headings, and related programs are separate from IEEPA.

 Informational only - not legal advice.